ventifriedchicken/terraform-whittington-lost/README.md

 # terraform-whittington-lost
-# I bet the homie @_whittington $50 USD that I would pass this damn exam before the end of the month!
+# I bet the homie @_whittington on TikTok $50 USD that I would pass this damn exam before the end of the month!
 #cloudGang